Discover the IT services you have access to during your time as a student.

 Use our guide to find an available University computer, or access your University files, software and printers from your own device.

-- set up printing from your own device
+Work from any location with your own device

 Get IT equipment

 You can buy IT equipment from our campus IT Shop.
 We can help you choose the best desktop, laptop or tablet device.
 We sell them at not for profit prices and they come complete with a 3-5 year warranty.
 We also sell a range of computer accessories including cables, mice and headsets.
 Find out what our shop has to offer